tenpy/tenpy/doc/INSTALL.rst

 .. warning ::

-    Might just be a temporary problem, but I found that the `pip` version of numpy is incompatible with the python distribution of anaconda.
+    It might just be a temporary problem, but I found that the `pip` version of numpy is incompatible with the python distribution of anaconda.
     If you have installed intelpython/anaconda, use the `conda` packagemanager instead of `pip` for updating packages.